top of page

 When the sample has been done, the tourniquet will be taken out, and the needle is removed.
 Pressure will be applied to the skin for a couple of minutes using a clean pad.
 Sometimes a plaster may be put on the area to keep it clean.

-After your Blood Test withdrawal
+After Your Blood Test

 Small amount of blood will be taken from the vein so you shouldn't feel dizzy and faint during or/and after the test, but you may do.
 If this has happened to you in the past, tell the phlebotomist so they're aware and can help you feel more comfortable.

-And finally Blood Test Results
+Your Blood Test Results

 Our Services